SharePoint/sp-dev-docs/docs/declarative-customization/column-formatting.md

   - `"txtContent":"=length(45)"` results in _1_
   - `"txtContent":"=length(0)"` results in _0_

-- **floor**: returns the largest integer les than or equal to a given number. - _Only available in SharePoint Online_
+- **floor**: returns the largest integer less than or equal to a given number. - _Only available in SharePoint Online_
   - `"txtContent":"=floor(45.5)"` results in _45_

 - **ceiling**: rounds the given number up to the next largest whole number or integer. - _Only available in SharePoint Online_